Will-kor/Will-kor.github.io/README.md

 ### Attribution

-Any use of the blog's content must include proper attribution to [Your Name or Organization], including a link back to the original content source on this blog.
+Any use of the blog's content must include proper attribution to Will Choi, including a link back to the original content source on this blog.

 ### Disclaimer